 A serious injury can lead to long recoveries, and some injured victims suffer long-term mobility problems due to the collision.
 If an insurance settlement is not sufficient to cover these costs, your lawyer can explore the possibility of filing a civil claim in court to receive the compensation that you are owed.

-A: No, California is not a no-fault state.
+No, California is not a no-fault state.
 Instead, it follows a fault-based system, meaning the person responsible for causing the accident is generally liable for resulting damages.
 Victims must prove the other party was negligent to recover compensation.
 This includes providing evidence such as police reports, witness statements, and photos.
-Fault percentage may affect how much you are able to recover.
+Fault percentage may affect how much you can recover.

 A car crash in Temecula can leave you facing uncertainty about your future and options.
 Injured victims often are left to contend with injuries, mounting bills, and uncooperative insurance companies.
 Without dedicated legal guidance, you risk losing out on the benefits that you are owed.